RedTurtle/collective.contentrules.mailfromfield/README.txt

 This product will add to Plone a new content rules, someway similar to the default "*Send an email*" ones.
-The difference is that the email recipient is taken dinamically from the content itself, not from a defined list of values.
+The difference is that the email recipient is taken dinamically from the content itself, not from a static list of values.

-In this way the same rule, applied in different places of the site, can warn different users.
+In this way the same rule, applied in different places in the site, can send the message to different users.

 How to use
 ==========